FaHaD1482/E-Shop/README.md

 # Shopping Application

 This C# based Shopping application is designed for three types of users: Owner, Employee, and Customers.
-The application uses MySQL as the database and GINA UI (version: 2.0.4.4) as the UI library, providing a modern and user-friendly interface.
+The application uses MySQL as the database and GUNA UI (version: 2.0.4.4) as the UI library, providing a modern and user-friendly interface.

 ## App Screenshot
 <a href="https://ibb.co/fSSSVhn"><img src="https://i.ibb.co/hMMMxPZ/Screenshot-2024-01-02-222621.png" alt="Screenshot-2024-01-02-222621" border="0"></a>